PM-KISAN scheme: Kharge claims no. of beneficiaries decreasing with every instalment | Headlines

 ''It is the policy of the Modi government to take away the rights of farmers who provide food!
 There was big talk about benefiting 14.5 crore farmers from the much talked about PM-KISAN scheme,'' Kharge said in a tweet in Hindi.

-The truth is that instalment after instalment, the number of beneficiary farmers went on decreasing, he said.
+The truth is that instalment after instalment, the number of beneficiary farmers went on decreasing, he claimed.

-PM-KISAN is a central sector scheme with 100 per cent funding from the central government.
+It is a central sector scheme with 100 per cent funding from the Centre.
 State governments and union territory administrations identify the farmer families that are eligible for support as per the scheme guidelines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)